platformxlab/NeuSim/README.md

-# NeuSim: An Open-source Simulator Framework for Neural Processing Units
+# NeuSim: An Open-source Simulator Framework for NPUs

 ## Overview